 Credit Risk.
-Issuer credit risk is the risk that an issuer or other counterparty to an investment will not fulfill its obligations.
-Investments issued or explicitly guaranteed by the United States government are excluded.
 Authorizing legislation of the Corporation does not limit investments by credit rating categories.
 The Corporation does not have an investment policy that limits its investment choices.
-At September 30, 2015, the Corporation's investment in money market funds was rated AAA by Standard & Poor's, and Aaa by Moody's Investors Service.
-The Corporation's investment in the NORDEA discounted note was rated Aaa by Moody's.
+At September 30, 2016, the Corporation's investment in money market funds was rated AAA by Standard & Poor's, and Aaa by Moody's Investors Service.
+The Corporation's investment in the UniCredit Bank was rated Baa1 by Moody's.